Automatic test case generation in TPT

 Generating test cases by combining variants of states, paths, and transitions

-A TPT model consists of a so-called automaton that contains variants of its states and transition conditions.
-Furthermore, test cases can be modeled by choosing different paths in the respective TPT-automaton.
-In general, in TPT test cases are built upon combinations of different variants.
-These test cases can be specified manually by the user and can also be generated automatically according to configurable settings.
-In the settings, the user chooses the state, transition, and path variants of an automaton that should be used for the test case generation.
+A TPT model consists of a so-called automaton that contains states variants and transition condition variants.
+In general, test cases are built upon combinations of different variants in TPT.
+These combinations can be manually specified by the user or they can be automatically generated by TPT.
+To automatically generate the combinations, the user needs to select the states, transitions, and path variants of an automaton that should be used for the test case generation.